vespa-engine/documentation/en/tutorials/hybrid-search.md

   'ranking=hybrid'
 </pre>
 </div>
+This means that the retrieved documents must match both the sparse and dense representations.
+For the sparse keyword query matching, the `weakAnd` operator is used by default and it requires that at least one term in the query matches the document (fieldset searched).

 #### Hybrid query with rank query operator
-The following combines the two top-k operators using the `rank` query operator, which allows us to retrieve only the first operand of the rank operator, but where the remaining operands allow computing query, document interaction (match) features that can be used in ranking phases.
-This query is meaningful because we can use the match features in the ranking expressions but retrieve only by the dense representation.
-This is usually the most resource-effective way (fastest) to combine the two representations.
+The following combines the two top-k operators using the [rank](../reference/query-language-reference.html#rank) query operator, which allows us to retrieve using only the first operand of the rank operator, but where the remaining operands allow computing (match) features that can be used in ranking phases.

+This query is meaningful because we can use the computed features in the ranking expressions but retrieve only by the dense representation.
+This is usually the most resource-effective way to combine the two representations.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>